mikegloudemans/insulin-resistance-colocalization/README.md

   [FINEMAP](http://www.christianbenner.com/) (Benner et al. 2016)
   and [eCAVIAR](http://zarlab.cs.ucla.edu/tag/ecaviar/) (Hormozdiari et al. 2016),
   available in a basic form at https://bitbucket.org/mgloud/production_coloc_pipeline/src.

-  An extended and hopefully easier-to-use pipeline with a greater variety of options and analyses, closer to what was used for this paper, will soon be available at https://github.com/mikegloudemans/ensemble_coloc_pipeline.
+  An extended and hopefully easier-to-use pipeline with a greater variety of options and analyses will soon be available at https://github.com/mikegloudemans/ensemble_coloc_pipeline.

-## Required Data

-This project makes uses of a variety of data tables, some already publicly available and some internally generated.
-I'm currently exploring ways to just link all or most of the required data files here, as well as key intermediate files and results, all as a single download.
-Until then, please contact me directly (see _Contact_ section below) and I'll share the relevant files directly, ASAP.

-90% of the analysis, including the core colocalization analysis, can be completed using just the following data files:

 ### Getting started